Gamegod4/PentaSaber/README.md

 This mod should only require that you have BSIPA 4.2.2+, BS Utils 1.12.0+, and SiraUtil 3.0.0+

 ## Suggested settings for config
-I have had my settings for NutralBufferMin and NeutralBufferMax set to 0.
+I have had my settings for neutralBufferNumber set to 0.
 What this does is disable gray notes completely which I think actually makes the color changes easier to deal with if you're worried about messing up your flow

 ## Configuration
 Currently, settings must be adjusted in `UserData\PentaSaber.json` (including whether the mod is enabled/disabled).